 rolls jumps out of bed ready to get ‘er done.
 Yeah, I’m one of those annoying morning people that you just want to knock out for being so cheerful and energetic that early in the day.
 Sorry.

 The point is, I get that not everyone has extra time to prepare an elaborate breakfast in the morning — I do.
-We live in a society where it’s go, go, go from the moment we get out of bed to the moment we get back in it, and most people would rather take a few minutes of extra sleep over a hearty bowl of oats or a stack of pancakes — which is why I came up with these make-ahead breakfast bars…
+We live in a society where it’s go, go, go from the moment we get out of bed to the moment we get back in it, and most people would rather take a few minutes of extra sleep over a hearty bowl of oats or a stack of pancakes — which is why I came up with these make-ahead fruit and nut breakfast bars…

 What’s in ’em?
 Mainly these guys…

 Dates and almonds… And oats, flour, eggs, coconut oil, and a little bit of brown sugar, but those are minor players — the two up there are the real stars of the show.

 Dates for energy-giving sweetness; almonds for satiety; and both for a hearty, crunchy, chewy texture that’s just out of this world amazing…

 I know it may be tempting to resort to buying ready-made fruit and nut breakfast bars in the stores, but you don’t want those — and I’m not just saying that because my allergy to peanuts prevents me from buying 99.9% of the bars out there.

 You don’t want them because the majority of them are loaded with too much sugar, too many preservatives, and too many strange ingredients in general.
 Does BHT sound appetizing?

 How about Red 40 or Blue 1?
 My guess is… not so much.
 But those are the kinds of things you’ll find in a lot of the popular store-bought Fruit and Nut Breakfast Bars.